scallister/cluster-mux/README.md

 # cluster-mux
 Helper script for sshing and controlling several hosts while in a tmux session.
+This is similar to cluster ssh.